art-community/art-java/README.md

     id("io.github.art.project") version "1.0.62"
 }

 art {
   idea()
   lombok()
   tests()

   // Modules that includes into result project *.jar
   // Alternatives: providedModules (not included into jar)  and
-        // testModules (use in tests sources)
+  // testModules (use in tests sources) /*embeddedModules {
-        /*embeddedModules {
+      // For sepcify version
+      useVersion("1.+") //or useVersion() without argments.
+Then will be used "latest" version

+      // For full kit of modules
+      kit()

       // For using protocols
       protocols {
           grpcServer()
           grpcCommunication()
           httpServer()
           httpCommunication()
           rsocket()
           soapServer()
           soapCommunication()
       }

       // For using databases
       db {
           sql()
           tarantool()
           rocksdb()
       }

       // For using file configurations
       //localConfigurationManagement()

       // For using remote configurations
       //remoteConfigurationManagement()

       // For using file and configurations
       //configurationManagement()

       // For using local scheduler
       //localScheduling()

       // For using remote scheduler
       //remoteScheduling()

       // For using local and remote scheduler
       //scheduling()

       // For using kafka consumer
       //kafkaConsumer()

       // For using kafka producer
       //producer()

       // For using kafka consumer and producer
       //kafka()

       dataFormats {
           // Includes by default if using grpc/rsocket/remote configuration modules protobuf()
           // Includes by default if using rsocket/http modules json()
           // Includes by default if using rsocket/soap modules xml()
       }
   }*/

+  // If using web (sources need to be placed in src/main/web) web()

+    // If using web technologies
+  web()
  }
 ```
 ## Requirements

 - Java 8 - heavy dependence on Java 8 functional APIs
+- If working with web - installed nodejs and npm
 - If using tarantool - installed tarantool
 - If using kafka - installed kafka
 - If using sql - installed SQL db